Aleqsd/la-commu-discord-bot/README.md

    python main.py
    ```
    Optional helpers via `make`: `make build`, `make test`, `make deploy`.
-   Add `--log-file logs/bot.log` to mirror console output into a file (the directory is created automatically).
+   Logs are also written to `job-caster.log` in the project root; use `--log-file logs/bot.log` (or another path) to change the destination.

 ## Features